linkyeu/selenium-python-example/README.md

 should be root user to have an access to docker socket!
 - Run Jenkins and setup (Docker Pipeline plugin)

+#### TODO
+- [ ] Static analysis of codebase
+- [ ] Run tests using Selenoid instead of Selenium Grid
+- [ ] Run test cases on Windows, MacOS, Linux
+- [ ] Run test cases on different browser versions (Edge, Chrome, Firefox) three from the latest versions for each
+- [ ] Run tests in parallel
+- [ ] Write two more test cases
+- [ ] Optional: Add Grafana

     Test Scenario 2:
 1. Open the https://www.lambdatest.com/selenium-playground page and